kuty22/Kong-Flask_APIs-management/README.md

 Kong is used to proxify APIs easily.
 In this example 3 flask rest apis are up in the docker-compose.yml.
 Their adresses are then proxified with Kong and multiple rules are added, one for each api.

-The kong part is a copy of the docker-compose provided by kong (link to offical kong docker repository) in which I included the work of PGBI (link to his repository).
+The kong part is a copy of the docker-compose provided by kong ([link](https://github.com/Kong/docker-kong/tree/master/compose)) in which I included the work of PGBI ([link](https://github.com/PGBI/kong-dashboard)).

 ## Description